Billuc/Mumee/README.md

 ## Features

 - Automatic metadata fetching from different services
   - Currently supported : Spotify, Youtube Music
 - Metadata fetching from an URL or a query
 - Supports playlist URLs
 - Easy to use, straightforward interface
 - Possible to use via DI integration

 ## Installation

 ### Pip

 ```
-pip install song-metadata-client
+pip install mumee
 ```

 ### Poetry